LOADING

 Period of Construction: 1565 CE

-Nature of the Monument: MausoleumHumayun’s tomb became the first Mughal building of observing to be constructed in India.
-Built using his wife, 8 years after his demise, the architectural style of this shape can be said to be a synthesis of the Indian and Persian structure.
-The Persian effect is obvious from certain factors like the shape of the dome, the arrangement of the rooms, and the arched alcove in the façade.
-At the same time, the Indian influence is obvious from the cupolas and the kiosks.
-Humayun’s tomb is of particular cultural significance because it turned into the first lawn tomb on the Indian subcontinent.
+Nature of the Monument: MausoleumHumayun’s tomb became the first Mughal building of observation to be constructed in India.
+Built using his wife eight years after his demise, the architectural style of this shape can be said to be a synthesis of the Indian and Persian structures.
+The Persian effect is obvious from the dome’s shape, the rooms’ arrangement, and the arched alcove in the façade.
+At the same time, Indian influence is obvious in the domes and the kiosks.
+Humayun’s tomb is of particular cultural significance because it became the first lawn tomb on the Indian subcontinent.
 It inspired several main architectural improvements.

 Todd R. Brain